-During fiscal year 2017, NDSU and NDSU RTP entered into renewed agreements, whereby NDSU leases the Research Buildings I and II through June 30, 2032.
-During fiscal year 2021, total annual rent of \$312,000 was paid by NDSU for these two buildings, in addition to the \$1.78 million of principal and interest paid by NDSU directly to the bond trustee.
-NDSU reimbursed NDSU RTP \$36,644 for property insurance on the two buildings and directly pays the utility costs under these agreements.
+During fiscal year 2017, NDSU and NDSU RTP entered into renewed agreements, whereby NDSU leases the Research Buildings I and II through May 1, 2022 and May, 2032.
+On May 1, 2022, NDSU and NDSU RTP entered into an annual service agreement for Research Building I to continue the services provided as the bonds related to Research Building I have been paid in full and NDSU exercised its option to terminate the Research Building I Lease and purchase Research Building I. During fiscal year 2022, total annual rent of \$327,000 was paid by NDSU for these two buildings, in addition to the \$1.39 million of principal and interest paid by NDSU directly to the bond trustee.
 The annual rent will be re-adjusted by mutual agreement every two years.
 These agreements are subject to funding and legislative appropriations.

 During fiscal year 2020, NDSU and the RTP entered into an agreement where NDSU RTP creates, maintains, and operates makerspace at the Park to help recruit and educate future leaders in the STEM fields.
 Under the agreement NDSU will pay the RTP \$90,000 per year.
-During fiscal 2021, NDSU paid the NDSU RTP \$90,000 for this service.
+During fiscal 2022, NDSU paid the NDSU RTP \$90,000 for this service.